 Step 3: Wear Rubber Gloves

-You should look for rubber gloves before you start opening the stabilizing solutions.
-The gloves should be well-fitting if you want to open and pour the sealants and solutions without spilling them on your hands.
-Ensure the gloves do not have holes as you do not want your skin to get exposed to these chemicals.
-In case you get exposed to the stabilizing solutions in the process, wash your hands with lots of water and soap immediately to avoid getting sick.
+Ensure the gloves do not have holes, as you do not want your skin exposed to these chemicals.
+If you get exposed to the stabilizing solutions in the process, wash your hands with lots of water and soap immediately to avoid getting sick.

 Step 4: Stabilizing Solution

-Different wood sealants work for freshly cut wood, and others are meant for those that have partially dried.
-If the wood is still fresh, soak it in a wood stabilizer, and for the partially dried wood, a wood sealer works best.
-Using a wood sealer or the stabilizing solution helps to avoid splits and cracks on your wood.
-Fill your container halfway so that the solution does not overflow.
-You can easily find wood sealers in different supply stores near you or order from online stores.
+Different wood sealants work for freshly cut wood, while others are for partially dried ones.
+If the wood is still fresh, soak it in a wood stabilizer.
+A wood sealer works best for partially dried timber.
+Using a wood sealer or a stabilizing solution helps to avoid splits and cracks in your wood without cracking.

 Step 5: Cover the Container

 Leave it for a week for the solution to evaporate, but know that the thinner slices dry faster than the thicker ones.
 If the wood is damp when you touch it, give it more time.
+Place a piece of plastic on top of the wood to help it dry evenly.

 Plan B: Salt Paste